From nonisothermal BGK to Euler Maxwellians via relative entropy: Acknowledgments

 \section{Acknowledgments}

-The author is grateful to Professor A.~E.~Tzavaras for introducing him to this topic.
-This work was carried out at King Abdullah University of Science and Technology (KAUST), supported under project ORFS-CRG12-2024-6430.
+The author thanks Professor A.~E.~Tzavaras for introducing him to this topic and the anonymous referee for suggestions that improved the exposition.
+This publication is based upon work supported by King Abdullah University of Science and Technology (KAUST) under Award No. ORFS-CRG12-2024-6430.